PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

 ## Packaging

+The core package collection that comes with Guix went from 9,000 packages a year ago to more than 12,000 as of this writing.
+This rapid growth benefits users of all application domains, notably HPC practitioners and scientists.

 The message passing interface (MPI) is a key component for our HPC users and an important factor for the performance of multi-node parallel applications.
 We have worked on improving Open MPI support on for wide